 We aim to have good and informative relationships with all of our parents and engage in dialogue in regard to their child's needs.
-If a child is experiencing difficulties, parents will be informed either at Pupil Progress meeting (held termly) or during informal meetings to discuss the child's progress.
-It shouldn't come as a surprise to a parent to learn that their child is being identified as having SEND.
+If a child is experiencing difficulties, parents/carers will be informed either at Pupil Consultation meetings or during informal meetings to discuss the child's progress.
+It shouldn't come as a surprise to a parent to learn that their child is being identified as having SENDs.

-Once a child has been identified as having SEND, the class teacher will invite the parents to a meeting to:
+Once a child has been identified as having SENDs, the class teacher will invite the parents to a meeting to:

-- let them know that their child is being placed on the SEND register; - discuss assessments that have been completed; - agree to an Intervention Plan (IP) that will be put in place and reviewed within the first month.
+- let them know that their child is being placed on the SENDs register; - discuss assessments that have been completed;